KineticTactic/discord.js-bot-template/README.md

 # discord.js-bot-template

-A modern discord bot template using the latest discord.js library.
+A modern discord bot template written using TypeScript and the latest discord.js library.